mathworks/awesome-matlab-students/README.md

 <img src="Images/aiplayground.gif" width="400"  />
 <td><ul>
 Discover the future of coding with the MATLAB AI Chat Playground!
 Dive into Generative AI to swiftly draft code, solve intricate problems, and accelerate your MATLAB projects like never before.
-<li><a href="https://www.mathworks.com/matlabcentral/playground">The MATLAB AI Chat Playground is ready for you to experiment with Generative AI, answer questions, and write initial draft MATLAB® code. </a></li>
+<li><a href="https://www.mathworks.com/matlabcentral/playground">The MATLAB AI Chat Playground is ready for you to experiment with Generative AI, answer questions, and write an initial draft of MATLAB® code. </a></li>
 <li><a href="https://chatgpt.com/g/g-QFTjbeK3U-matlab"> MATLAB GPT is now available on the OpenAI GPT Store </a></li>
 </ul></td>
 </tr>